runxiyu/idc-old/specs.md

 #  Introduction

-The IDC (Internet Delay Chat) protocol has been designed over a number of days for use with federated multimedia conferencing.
+The IDC (Internet Delay Chat) protocol has been designed over a number of decades for use with federated multimedia conferencing.
 This document describes the current IDC protocol.

 IDC itself is a messaging system, which (through the use of the client-server and server-to-server model) is well-suited to running on many machines in a distributed fashion.
 A typical setup involves multiple servers each with multiple clients, that connect to each other in order to exchange messages, in a multi-centered fashion.

 Internet Relay Chat as in RFC 1459 has been in use since May 1993, a very simple protocol for teleconferencing system.
 Later updates such as RFC 2812 have been badly accepted.
 It was not designed for personal instant messaging.

 IRC is real time.
 When a client disconnects, the server no longer recognizes the client, and messages during the client's downtime are not saved.
 This renders IRC unfit for instant messaging, where clients are forced to disconnect but messages are to be read later.
+IRC is not federated, causing most people to be on the few large networks, imparing user freedom.

+The Extensible Messaging and Presence Protocol was designed for presense, instant messaging, and conferences.
+However, it is based on XML, and implementations are large and buggy.
+IRC is a simple text-oriented protocol.

-SMS does not work over the Internet.
+SMS does not work over the Internet, and is generally expensive.

 {backmatter}

 # Acknowledgements

-The author wishes to thank all those poor friends who were kindly forced to read this document and that provided some nifty comments.
+This document has multiple ideas suggested by Test_User \<hax@andrewyu.org\>.